seanzmc/Stingcalc/README.md

 # Stingcalc - Auto Loan Payment Calculator

-A simple web-based calculator for auto loans with two main functionalities:
+A simple web-based calculator for auto loans with three main functionalities:
 - Calculate monthly payment based on loan amount, term, and interest rate
 - Calculate loan amount based on desired payment, term, and interest rate
+- Calculate monthly income based on year-to-date earnings

 ## How to Use